White Highlands: Settlement

 By 1903 there were about 100 European settlers in the Highlands.
 A large proportion of the settlers hailed from South Africa including 280 Boers from the Transvaal who settled in the Uasin Gishu plateau in 1908.

 By 1914, there were around a thousand European settlers in the Highlands.
 In 1914, around twenty percent of the leases held in the region were held by 13 individuals or groups.
-The granting of leases to settlers for low prices resulted in rampant land speculation, to the extent that by 1930 approximately sixty five percent of land reserved for Europeans was not under any form of agriculturally productive activity.
+The granting of leases to settlers for low prices resulted in rampant land speculation to the extent that by 1930 approximately sixty-five percent of land reserved for Europeans was not under any form of agriculturally productive activity.

 Alienation

-When European settlement began, the Highlands were primarily inhabited by nomadic pastoralists and this absence of settled agrarian communities allowed British officials to describe the region as uninhabited.
+When European settlement began, the Highlands were primarily inhabited by nomadic pastoralists, and the absence of settled agrarian communities allowed British officials to describe the region as uninhabited.
 At the time, the African population was distributed between cultivating tribes and pastoralist people.
-The cultivating tribes existed mainly in the high rainfall areas of Nyanza and the slopes at the foot of Mount Kenya such as the Aberdares, Elgeyo and the hills of Ukambani.
-The intervening areas consisted of extensive but sparsely inhabited plains, at over 5,000 feet, where rainfall was more uncertain and pastoralists instead relied on the grazing of animals.
-European settlement was predominately in these extensive plains, traditionally inhabited by the Maasai tribe.
+The cultivating tribes were mainly in the high rainfall areas of Nyanza and the slopes at the foot of Mount Kenya such as the Aberdares, Elgeyo, and the hills of Ukambani.

+The intervening areas consisted of extensive but sparsely-inhabited plains, at over 5,000 feet, where rainfall was more uncertain and pastoralists instead relied on the grazing of animals.
+European settlement was predominately in those extensive plains, traditionally inhabited by the Maasai tribe.

 At the turn of the century, the Maasai had been decimated by a concurrence of natural disasters.
-Accompanying a smallpox epidemic was a severe drought and an invasion of locusts which consumed vegetation over large tracts of land, whilst rinderpest had killed large numbers of cattle resulting in starvation within the community.
-The Maasai entered into treaties with British officials to surrender large amounts of land, which reduced manpower meant they were unable to defend against rival tribes.
+Accompanying a smallpox epidemic were a severe drought and an invasion of locusts that consumed vegetation over large tracts of land, and rinderpest had killed large numbers of cattle resulting in starvation within the community.

+The Maasai entered into treaties with British officials to surrender large amounts of land, and their reduced manpower meant they were unable to defend against rival tribes.
 Of the 12,000 square miles of European settled land, 7,000 consisted of former Masai grazing grounds abandoned under agreements between 1904 and 1913, and large parts of remaining areas, such as the Uasin Gishu plateau, were uninhabited.